 The Publication Scheme helps individuals to find information which the Trust publishes.
 The Freedom of Information Act 2000 was passed as a statute of law to promote greater transparency by public authorities such as NHS Trusts.
-The Freedom of Information Act does not change the right of patients to protection of their patient confidentiality in accordance with Article 8 of the Human Rights Act, the Data Protection Act 1998 in line with Data Protection Legislation and at common law.
+The Freedom of Information Act does not change the right of patients to protection of their patient confidentiality in accordance with Article 8 of the Human Rights Act, the Data Protection Act 1998 in line with Data Protection Legislation, and common law.

 Maintaining the legal right to patient confidentiality continues to be an important commitment by the Trust.
 To assist with this, the Trust has appointed a Caldicott Guardian, and who has responsibility to ensure the protection of patient confidentiality throughout the Trust in accordance with an individual’s legal rights.
-In this Trust, the Caldicott Guardian is Jo Embleton, Acting Chief Nurse.
+In this Trust, the Caldicott Guardian is Jo Mountjoy, Chief Nurse.

 Most of the information listed in the Publication Scheme will be provided at no charge, such as information on the Trust website; this is clearly stated in the Scheme.
 The Trust may make a charge for photocopies/print-outs of documents, copies on formats such as CD-ROM / disks and postage.
 You will be informed of the exact charge before the information is provided.
 We will require payment before providing the information.